-The most recent pension funding schedule for payments into the Commonwealth's Pension Liability Fund was filed by the Secretary of Administration and Finance on January 14, 2014.
+The most recently approved funding schedule for payments into the Commonwealth's Pension Liability Fund was filed by the Secretary of Administration and Finance on January 14, 2014.
 The assumptions underlying the new funding schedule include valuation of assets and liabilities as of January 1, 2013, an annual rate of return on assets of 8.0%, and appropriation increases of 10% per year until fiscal 2017 with 7% increases thereafter until the final amortization payment in fiscal 2036 (four years before the statutory requirement).
+The fiscal 2015 budget enacted by the Legislature and approved by the Governor includes the fiscal 2015 amount shown below and, as has become customary, amended state law to mandate the funding of the amounts shown for fiscal 2016 and fiscal 2017.